deephaven/action-assert-dh-tables-present/README.md

 # action-assert-dh-tables-present

-This action validates the presence of Deephaven tables within a workflow.
+This action asserts the presence of Deephaven tables with specific names within a running Deephaven instance.

 ## Parameters